ASU students to protest Rittenhouse as a possible student

 TEMPE, Ariz.
-(AP) — Arizona State University students angered that Kyle Rittenhouse had been a fellow classmate and could enroll again are channeling their outrage into protest.
+(AP) — Arizona State University students angered that Kyle Rittenhouse had been a fellow classmate and could enroll again will hold a protest.
 Four student organizations plan to hold a rally Wednesday afternoon on the Tempe campus to urge the university to disavow the 18-year-old, who was acquitted of murder last month in the deadly shootings during last year’s unrest in Kenosha, Wisconsin.
 In his testimony, Rittenhouse said he was taking online classes from ASU.
 The university says he is not a current student.
 Despite his status, student groups want Rittenhouse to be prevented from enrolling online or in person.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.